Supported Thread features

-See Thread Specification options for the list of 1.2 features that are currently available in nRF Connect SDK.
+See Thread Specification options for how to enable the 1.2 features that are currently available in the nRF Connect SDK.

-The most common use case for SSEDs is for developing low latency battery-powered actuators, such as window blinds.
+The most common use case for SSEDs is for developing battery-powered actuators with low latency, such as window blinds.

 From the Thread network to the exterior network: as a configuration option in the border router, for every multicast group.

-From the exterior network to the Thread network: the Primary Backbone Router (PBBR) would forward only multicast traffic with a destination matching one of the multicast groups registered by Thread devices in its network.
+From the exterior network to the Thread network: the Primary Backbone Router (PBBR) forwards only multicast traffic with a destination matching one of the multicast groups registered by Thread devices in its network.